 LVIA, tree survey, planting plan and management plan for a section 55 residential development in a rural location.

-Existing hedgrows and trees, were retained, with signficant new woodland and orchard planting.
+Existing hedgerows and trees, were retained, with significant new woodland and orchard planting.

 Castleford House with architects Morgan Horowskyj